(This is a genuine experiment and is still ongoing. You need to read it all and not skip to the bottom first!)

 I would also encourage anyone new to WordPress SEO to use the plugin for a while to learn the basics.

 However, the time has come and now is, when I have removed all of the Yoast WordPress SEO plugins from all of my websites!
+You read that correctly.
+I have uninstalled Yoast SEO completely.

 In my opinion, there could be too much “bloat” in the plugin, too many “upsells” and it seems they are adding more and more functions to the plugin on every update.